makersacademy/bowling-challenge/README.md

   * Run bundle install in the root directory
   * Run rackup and navigate to localhost:9292/SpecRunner.html

+To view the website (still in progress) clone the repo, run bundle install in the cloned directory and then run rackup.

 ### Ongoing

 Creation of a nice user interface in jquery/css.